francoiscabrol/gitmaster/README.md

 ALPHA VERSION

+# Install it
-Requirement: You need scala installed.
+Requirement: You need java installed.
-For macos: `brew install scala`
-For archlinux: `pacman -Ss scala`
-I have written the script with scala 2.11.8.

-In the future, I would like to release GitMaster as a command line application packaged in a simple runnable file with sbt assembly.
-But while it is under development, it's easier to hack it as a simple scala script file.
 Copy the gmaster file in your bin path.
 For example under /usr/bin/ Then you will be able to run it direcly in your terminal.
 `gmaster help`

-Yu can try to run `gmaster` in your Workspace to check the status of your repositories.
+You can try to run `gmaster` in your Workspace to check the status of your repositories.

+# Build it yourself

+Requirement: You need sbt (simple build tool) installed.

+Then run `sbt assembly` to build the gmaster executable.